 (Half Day – consider getting the train from Copenhagen in the morning, visiting Roskilde and then continuing to Odense later in the day)

-Roskilde is only 35km West of Copenhagen and is an ancient viking city.
+Roskilde is only 35 km west of Copenhagen and is an ancient viking city.
 Its highlights include a 13th Century cathedral and an interesting Viking Museum which will take you back in time and allow you to start getting to grips with the history of Scandinavia.
-Roskilde is also the setting for Northern Europe’s biggest music festival, held over 8 days each summer.
+Roskilde is also the setting for one of Northern Europe’s biggest music festivals, held over 8 days each summer.

 Aarhus is Denmark’s hip Second City but it still has quite a small town feel compared to the capital.
-It is home to a large and thriving student population though which ensures you won’t be short on nightlife options even during the week and it is known as a lively place with thriving arts and music scenes although there are less obvious ‘attractions’ here than in other places.
+It is home to a large and thriving student population though which ensures you won’t be short on nightlife options even during the week.
+It has thriving arts and music scenes although there are less obvious ‘attractions’ here than in other places.

 Getting from Denmark to Sweden